 One of the key features of PROTAC molecules is their ability to degrade proteins that are not targeted by traditional small-molecule inhibitors because they lack an active site.
 This feature makes proteins that accumulate in various neurodegenerative diseases (such as Tau) become potential targets.

-The authors define three types of PROTACs: traditional small-molecule PROTACs, PROTACs of peptides or other biological products ( bioPROTACs ), and PROTACs containing both peptide and traditional small-molecule "warheads" (hybrid PROTACs).
+The researchers define three types of PROTACs: traditional small-molecule PROTACs, PROTACs of peptides or other biological products ( bioPROTACs ), and PROTACs containing both peptide and traditional small-molecule "warheads" (hybrid PROTACs).

 Biopharma PEG, a leading PEG derivatives supplier that has 3000+ PEG linkers in stock to empower your advanced research and drug development.
 We can provide multi-functionalized PEG derivatives as PROTAC linkers.